jonaskahn/monolithic-sample-app/backend/README.md

 # Let's get started

-As a java developer, I spent most of my time to work with Spring Boot - a powered framework.
-Spring Boot also has many configurations that make you confuse, through.
-I started to create a boilerplate framework for monolithic app to handler some aspects to get business faster.
+As a java developer, I spent most of my time working with Spring Boot - a powered framework.
+Spring Boot also has many configurations that make you confused, through.
+I started to create a boilerplate framework for a monolithic app to handle some aspects to get business faster.

 Some aspects of this project